Antibiotics For Back Pain

 My Antibiotics Are Finished And I Still Have Back Pain?

 While we have discussed this before, it deserves reviewing it again.
-After the 100 days of taking antibiotics for back pain, the treatment is only half done.
+After the 100 days, the treatment is only half done.
 One thing that is important to do is to print out this graph or, if you have been given one by a certified Modic antibiotic spinal therapist, put it on your refrigerator.
 Make a copy and also place it in other areas where it can be easily seen.
 This will give you a bigger picture of where you are and how the healing progresses related to time.
 After you are finished the antibiotics, you are half way through the healing period.
 You must remember that changes occur gradually over time and you may not notice these changes as they happen.
 Bone healing is slow.
 Remember your original goals and how far you have come.
 Can you empty the washing machine?
 Can you ride your bike a half mile?
 Many times we will forget how bad we were.

 Do I Really Need To Take Antibiotics For Back Pain?
 Can I Fix It On My Own?